telerik/maui-docs/installation/using-nuget-keys.md

 ---
 title: Restoring NuGet Packages in CI
-page_title: Restoring Telerik UI for .NET MAUI NuGet Packages in CI
+page_title: Restoring NuGet Packages in Continuous Integration
 description: "Learn how to use NuGet Keys to authenticate with the Telerik NuGet server and restore Telerik UI for .NET MAUI packages in your CI or desktop environment."
 slug: nuget-keys
 position: 10